HomeAttractions > St John's Schoolhouse Museum

 Overview

-In 1908 the School was closed, and the building was facing demolition.
-Fortunately, the historic little building was rescued from this fate, and in 1969 the restored Schoolhouse was re-opened as a museum of Canberra's early history and education.
-St John's Schoolhouse Museum is proud of its 54-year service to the community as one of Canberra's first museums.
+In 1907, the School was closed, but in 1969 the restored Schoolhouse building was reopened as a museum of Canberra's early history and education.
+St John's Schoolhouse Museum is proud of its role in the community as one of Canberra's first museums.

-The Schoolhouse displays and early photographs of the district enable visitors to imagine the very different scene of rural Canberra, before it became the Federal Capital.
+Displays feature early education artefacts and photographs of the district.
+These enable visitors to imagine the very different scene of rural Canberra, before it became the Federal Capital.

 TripAdvisor Traveller Rating